Clonidine belongs to a class of medicines known as antihypertensives. It is frequently prescribed to help with the symptoms of opioid withdrawal.

-Both the tablet and patch versions of clonidine require check-ins with your doctor or addiction treatment provider frequently to have your blood pressure and pulse monitored.
+Both the tablet and patch versions of clonidine require check-ins with your doctor frequently to have your blood pressure and pulse monitored.
 Because of this, it’s most effective when used in an inpatient setting so side effects can be observed under close supervision.

 Side Effects of Clonidine

 Although clonidine helps many people through the opioid detoxification process, it can sometimes lead to unwanted effects.
 It’s important to notify your doctor if symptoms last longer than they should or become severe.

 Some of the side effects you may experience from taking clonidine include: